studiorack/iem-plugin-suite/README.md

 ## Compilation Guide
-All you need for compiling the IEM Plug-in Suite is the latest version of JUCE, an IDE (eg. Xcode, Microsoft Visual Studio) and the fftw3 library (http://fftw.org).
+All you need for compiling the IEM Plug-in Suite is the latest version of [JUCE](https://juce.com), an IDE (eg. Xcode, Microsoft Visual Studio) and the [fftw3 library](http://fftw.org).

 - Clone/download the IEMPluginSuite repository
 - Install the fftw3 library (you might want add the paths to the Projucer projects)